projectriff/riff/riff-cli/docs/riff_delete.md

   -f, --filepath string    path or directory used for the function resources (defaults to the current directory) -h, --help               help for delete
   -n, --name string        the name of the function (defaults to the name of the current directory)
-      --namespace string   the namespace used for the deployed resources
+      --namespace string   the namespace used for the deployed resources (defaults to kubectl's default)
 ```

 ### Options inherited from parent commands